positively-charged/bcc/doc/details.md

    // `r` refers to a valid reference, so will succeed. int[] r2 = r!!;
    r = null;
-   // `r` no longer refers a valid reference, so prints error and terminates script. r2 = r!!;
+   // `r` no longer refers to a valid reference, so an error will be printed
+   // and the script will be terminated. r2 = r!!;
 }
 ```